mikailaltundas/fabric-real-time-analytics-in-10-minutes/real-time-demo-in-10-minutes/instructions.md

 6. You will see a confirmation that the data has been loaded into the table.
 Click Close when all three steps have green checkmarks.

 ![Summary local file import](images/summary_local_file_import.png)

+The data from the CSV file has now been loaded into the KQL database.

 # Step 5 : Write a KQL query